MarcosRava/model-structure/README.md

       },
       "email" : {
         "type": "email",
-        "message": "is not a valid email!!",
+        "message": "%s field is not a valid email!!", },
-      },
     }
   }